cpp-toolbox/texture_atlas/README.md

 }
 ```

 the above json file specifies the top left corner of each sub-texture with the specified width and height.
+Note that measurements are done from the top left corner of the image which is the canonical measurement for images.

 # warning
 Also be sure to include this in exactly one other source file or else it will not work